mcieciora/ShaggyMacaw/README.md

 The coloration is mostly grey with a darker back and a white ventral field.
 Prominent black patches surround its lips and eyes.
 Vaquitas reproduction time is very long as they reach sexual maturity from six years old.
 Their pregnancies last from 10 to 11 months, and vaquita calves are nursed by their mothers for 6-8 months until becoming independent.
-In 2023, it was estimated that there are as few as 10 in the wild.
+In 2023, it was estimated that there were as few as 10 in the wild.
 The drastic decline in vaquita population is the result of fisheries bycatch in commercial and illegal gillnets, including fisheries targeting the now-endangered Totoaba, shrimp, and other available fish species.
 This animal was chosen as mascot for this project to raise awareness, that there are species critically endangered in the world which the exact number is not precisely